 October babies have two magnificent birthstones to celebrate their birthdays – opal and tourmaline.
 Opal has been used as an October birthstone since the 15th century.
 Tourmaline, on the other hand, was chosen as an October birthstone in the early 1900s.
 Surprisingly, both opal and tourmaline are multi-coloured gemstones.
 As a result, both October birthstones offer an infinite number of colour combinations.

-Tourmaline is a popular gemstone because it comes in a wide range of gorgeous colours.
-Opal gemstones are one-of-a-kind since each one is adorned with a unique colour combination.
+Tourmaline is a popular gemstone because it comes in a wide range of gorgeous colours, whereas Opal gemstones are one-of-a-kind as each one is adorned with a unique colour combination.

 Everything you need to know about Opal gemstones

 Opal gets its name from the Greek word “opallios,” which means “colour change.”
 The majority of opals are prized for their shifting colours, a phenomenon known as “play-of-colour.”
 The beauty of fine opal is mysterious and difficult to describe in words.
 However, fireworks, jellyfish, galaxies, lightning, and volcanoes have all been linked to it.

 Although beliefs emerged in the 17th and 18th centuries that opals were a cause of bad luck (mainly based on a fictitious tale including a magical opal), the stone has since reclaimed its image as a source of positivity and creativity.

 Opal is currently revered for its ability to foster creativity and intellectual prowess, guard against sickness, and serve as a symbol of hope and truth.